Here are a few reasons why you shouldn’t feel embarrassed about seeking help:

-- Long-term drug and alcohol abuse structurally and chemically alters your brain, particularly the reward center (ventral tegmental) which is responsible for how you respond to triggers that entice you to use drugs or alcohol.
+- Long-term drug and alcohol abuse structurally and chemically alters your brain, particularly the reward center (ventral tegmental), responsible for how you respond to triggers that entice you to use drugs or alcohol.

 - You are not alone.
 There are millions of people across America with some form of drug or alcohol addiction.
 The National Council on Alcoholism

 - Addiction affects everyone.
-Addiction affects men, women, teenagers and the elderly from all walks of life.
-While drug use is highest amongst 18 to 20-year-olds, drug use is increasing amongst those in their 50s and 60s according to the same SAMHSA survey.
+Addiction affects men, women, teenagers, and the elderly from all walks of life.
+While drug use is highest amongst 18 to 20-year-olds, drug use increases amongst those in their 50s and 60s, according to the same SAMHSA survey.

 - You can’t overcome addiction alone.
-It is very difficult to overcome a drug or alcohol addiction by yourself.
-Depending on your levels of drug or alcohol consumption, and the length of time abusing it, you may need a medical detox to safely and effectively wean your body off your substance of choice.
+It is challenging to overcome a drug or alcohol addiction by yourself.
+Depending on your drug or alcohol consumption levels and the length of time abusing it, you may need a medical detox to safely and effectively wean your body off your substance of choice.
 Going ‘cold turkey’ can be dangerous if unsupervised.

 Benefits of Seeking Addiction Treatment